-Mission Terrace, Silver Terrace, Excelsior, Crocker Amazon, the Portola, Outer Mission, Bayview, Hunters Point, Visitacion Valley, Candlestick, Little Hollywood
+Mission Terrace, Excelsior, Silver Terrace, Crocker Amazon, Portola, Outer Mission, Bayview, Hunters Point, Visitacion Valley

 This area is hot!
 Literally (as it’s the warmest part of the City as it’s furthest from the ocean) and figuratively (prices have gone up a great deal).
 The price increases elsewhere have forced folks who want more value look in these areas.

 Portola (portal-luh, not poor-toll-la).
 These homes are clustered around a senior home near the reservoirs that is known as University Mound.
 This is apt as the houses on streets named after colleges (e.g., Harvard and Cambridge) are potentially cute and charming and quiet.
 You’ll find folks who have lived here all their lives, multiple generations of residents in the archetypal Sunset-style homes that abut McLaren Park which itself has just been renovated.
 The area is quiet and sleepy but just like other overlooked parts of the City is now getting attention from folks who’ve been priced out of other neighborhoods.

 Mission Terrace.
 You will find surprisingly large homes that have been remodeled on quiet streets with manicured lawns here with the Spanish-Mediterranean theme.
 There is opportunity here though as more fixers are coming to market but everyone else seems to have discovered the area too.
 There are lots of little enclaves or clusters of very cute houses (say, 3 or 4 of them) that are well-taken care of and manicured.
 The homes have character although remodeled ones can vary in quality, finish level and taste.
 Younger families and same-sex couples have moved here (like they have to Glen Park, Sunnyside and Bernal) because of the opportunity to get more value in a neighborhood that has access to 101, 280 and BART.